 Ever since Atılım University's foundation in 1996, there has been an English Preparatory School which progressively grew both in its quality of teaching/learning and the number of its students.
-2 years after the Preparatory School, another department was in charge of teaching English to students in their departments upon completion of Preparatory School education until now.
+2 years after the Preparatory School, another department oversaw teaching English to students in their departments upon completion of Preparatory School education until now.
 In 2016, the School of Foreign Languages started functioning and united the two departments under one umbrella.